vladodyanov/Mastering-PostgreSQL/README.md

         ELSE 'Poor'
     END AS grade_description
 FROM student_grades;
-Edge Cases to Keep in Mind
+- Edge Cases to Keep in Mind
-COUNT() counts everything except NULL.
+- COUNT() counts everything except NULL.
-WHERE is executed before returning data, like an if statement, grouping, and then HAVING.
+- WHERE is executed before returning data, like an if statement, grouping, and then HAVING.

 # Table Relations
-Entities: Steps in DB Design:
+1. Entities: Steps in DB Design:
 1.1 Define objects (each table represents an object).
 1.2 Create columns.
 1.3 Define primary keys (PK).
 1.4 Define relations (Many to One, Many to Many via junction/mapping table, One to One).
 1.5 Define constraints.
 1.6 Populate with test data.
-Cascade Delete
+2. Cascade Delete
-Deleting a record also deletes all related records to maintain data consistency.
+- Deleting a record also deletes all related records to maintain data consistency.
-Indexes
-Indexing a table creates a structure over it for faster searching.
-Clustered: Sorts values for binary search.
-Non-clustered: B-Tree (Balanced Tree), unique nodes with pointers to records.

 # Database Programmability
 Functions: Similar to views, written in different languages like Python, Pascal, plpgsql.